whitnotmax/MIST4610-Project1-Group6/README.md

 This query is important because it finds the best boxers in our data model.
 A boxer is among the best of the best if they are truly undefeated, and in this case, two of the boxers in our database are undefeated.

-5. This query uses the boxer, fight, and boxer_fight tables to find information about fights certain boxers have competed in.
-In this case, we have decided to look at the information from fights Mike Tyson has participated in.
+5. This query uses the boxer, fight, and boxer_fight tables to find information about fights Mike Tyson Has competed in.

 ![query5](https://i.imgur.com/RFBs8du.png)

 This query is useful when it comes to finding information about a specific boxer.
 Instead of scrolling through a long list of boxers that have competed in all these fights, you can simply sort by first and last name to efficiently find a specific boxer.

-6. This query uses the gym, trainer, and boxer tables to find the total number of boxers who are using a gym.
-This sorts the table by descending to find the most popular gym.
+6. This query uses the gym, trainer, and boxer tables to find the total number of boxers who are using a gym, sorting table by descending.

 ![query6](https://i.imgur.com/5tjHnbk.png)

-This query would be useful for a boxer evaluating their gym options, trying to get the most value out of their membership fee.
+This query would be useful for finding the most popular gym.
+We decided the most “popular gym” would be determined by the total number of boxers at a particular gym.
+This is helpful for a boxer evaluating their gym options, trying to get the most value out of their membership fee.

 7. This query shows the boxers whose trainers work at the gym with the lowest membership fee.